smart-data-models/dataModel.Environment/NightSkyQuality/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
 Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `ambientTemperature[number]`: Property.
 Temperature measurement.
-Units:'degrees Celsius (ºC)'  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Units:'degrees Celsius (C)'  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `battery[number]`: Property.
 Voltage provided by the battery.
 Changes relative to the  Units:'millivolts (mV)'  - `batteryLevel[*]`: Property.
 Model:'https://schema.org/Number'.
 Device battery level.
 It must be equal to 1.0 when battery is full.
 0.0 when battery is empty. -1 when transiently cannot be determined.  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `clouds[string]`: Property.
 Qualitative indicator of the amount of cloud cover.  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `sigmaMagnitude[number]`: Property.
 Unitless parameter, expressing the Standard Deviation corresponding to the measurement of sky magnitude.  - `skyMagnitude[number]`: Property.
 Unitless parameter: the measurement taken by the device, corresponding to the apparent magnitude of the night sky (that is, its brightness).  - `skyTemperature[number]`: Property.
 Direct measurement of the sky temperature, as taken by the device.
-Units:'degrees Celsius (ºC)'  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Units:'degrees Celsius (C)'  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `location`  - `type`  <!-- /35-RequiredProperties -->